dvreeze/sudoku/hibernate-strategy.md

 are instances of *functional interfaces*, such as `java.util.function.Function` (typically passed as lambda expressions or method references).

-The package summary makes the case for these behavioral parameters to be as close to *pure functions* as possible.
+The package summary makes the case for these behavioral parameters to be as close to *pure deterministic functions* as possible.
 That is:
 * they must be *non-interfering*
 * they should typically be *stateless*
 * they should typically have *no side effects*
 * not mentioned there, but still important: they should typically be *total functions*

+### Non-interference

-A contrived example of (highly undesirable) *interference* with the data source could be like this:
+Not only should a "behavioral parameter" be non-interfering, but other code should not interfere with the (non-concurrent) data source of a running *stream pipeline* either.
+A contrived example of (highly undesirable) *interference* with the (non-concurrent) data source could be like this:

 ```java
 int n = 30_000_000;